YoreYore33/MV-Immersive/README.md

 1. Install MV Immersive from https://github.com/YoreYore33/MV-Immersive/releases.

+2.Extract to AppData\Roaming\sh.cider.dotnet\plugins.

-2. Install Cider MV Resolver from the link above.
+3. Install Cider MV Resolver from the link above.

-3. Restart Cider.
+4. Restart Cider.

-4. Select MV Immersive from the immersive layout picker.
+5. Select MV Immersive from the immersive layout picker.

-5. Play a track and use the MV button to assign its video URL.
+6. Play a track and use the MV button to assign its video URL.

 ## Privacy